le0kar0ub1/LightBeam/src/target/arm/raspi/raspi3/README.md

 A multicore Raspberry3 kernel implementation.

-As explain, a part of the kernel is contained in other project directories.
+As explained, a part of the kernel is contained in other project directories.

 The Core of the raspi3 is the bcm2837 peripherals.